 |---|---|---|

-| Primary Focus | Residential Luxury | Conservation & Agriculture |
+| Primary Focus | Residential Luxury | Conservation and Agriculture |

-| Environment | Suburban Foothills | Raw Wilderness |
+| Environment | Santa Cruz Mountains Foothills | Carmel Valley Wilderness |

-| Strategic Value | Asset Appreciation | Land Stewardship |
+| Strategic Value | Asset Appreciation in the Premium Market | Land Stewardship and Ecological Legacy |

-| Location | Silicon Valley | Carmel Valley |
+| Location Context | Silicon Valley | Between the Salinas Valley and the Santa Lucia Range |

 The Market Value of Silicon Valley’s Most Exclusive Homes